Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: A Case Study: COVID-19 Treatment Misinformation

-\paragraph{Data.} To collect tweets for human annotation, we tracked the keywords ``cure'', ``prevention'', ``virus'', and ``COVID-19'' from November 2020 to December 2020 using the Twitter API.
+\paragraph{Data.} Due to the lack of datasets for COVID-19 treatment stance, we annotate a new dataset for our evaluation.
+To collect relevant tweets we tracked the keywords ``cure'', ``prevention'', ``virus'', and ``COVID-19'' from November 2020 to December 2020 using the Twitter API.
 We collected $1,055,559$ tweets and claims extracted using our model ($\S$\ref{section:claim_extraction}).
 Out of $97,016$ tweets for which a treatment was able to be extracted, we randomly sample $2,000$ tweets to annotate the author's stance on the effectiveness of the treatment.
 We paid crowd workers on Amazon MTurk to annotate our data.
 Each task consists of a tweet with a highlighted treatment.
 We asked workers to determine the author's stance towards the treatment and select among three options ({\sc Supporting}, {\sc Refuting}, or {\sc No Stance}).
 We decided not to include additional options for irrelevant and sarcastic tweets due to poor annotator agreement in pilot experiments.
 Each tweet is labeled by $5$ independent crowd workers.
 Workers were paid $\$0.20/$HIT, which roughly equates to $\$8.50/$hour.
 A screenshot of the annotation interface is provided in Figure \ref{fig:annotation_task} and dataset statistics are summarized in Table~\ref{tab:dataset_distribution}.